Plan Your Trip

 Scottish Highlands & Aberdeen Golf

-• Par 70, yardage 6,682.
-Formed as a Club in 1877 with the course laid out in 1886 by Old Tom Morris, Royal Dornoch is considered one of the finest links courses in the world.
-The course is spellbinding and golfers from all over the world make the trip to the incredibly scenic Scottish Highlands to play the course annually featured top-ten course in the world by Golf Digest.
-The natural setting for Royal Dornoch among the high dunes and ridges that line the white sandy beaches of Dornoch Firth, provides the setting often referred to as wild and isolated.
+Royal Dornoch is spellbinding and golfers from all over the world make the trip to the incredibly scenic Scottish Highlands to play the course that is annually recognized as a top-ten course in the world.
 The dune land rises in two distinctive levels, providing narrow strips of land providing just enough room for parallel fairways.
 Holes 1-8 follow the upper ridge "out" and holes 9-18 play in opposite direction "in" and are bounded, (except holes 17 and 18), on the left by the sand beaches of the Firth.
+Royal Dornoch is not a long course compared to modern layouts (Par-70, Yards - 6,799), but the plateau greens originally created by Old Tom Morris, revered and maintained by Donald Ross, is the soul of the course.

-Par 70, yardage 6,682.
-Formed as a Club in 1877 with the course laid out in 1886 by Old Tom Morris, Royal Dornoch is considered one of the finest links courses in the world.
-The course is spellbinding and golfers from all over the world make the trip to the incredibly scenic Scottish Highlands to play the course annually featured top-ten course in the world by Golf Digest.
-The natural setting for Royal Dornoch among the high dunes and ridges that line the white sandy beaches of Dornoch Firth, provides the setting often referred to as wild and isolated.
+Royal Dornoch is spellbinding and golfers from all over the world make the trip to the incredibly scenic Scottish Highlands to play the course that is annually recognized as a top-ten course in the world.
 The dune land rises in two distinctive levels, providing narrow strips of land providing just enough room for parallel fairways.
 Holes 1-8 follow the upper ridge "out" and holes 9-18 play in opposite direction "in" and are bounded, (except holes 17 and 18), on the left by the sand beaches of the Firth.
+Royal Dornoch is not a long course compared to modern layouts (Par-70, Yards - 6,799), but the plateau greens originally created by Old Tom Morris, revered and maintained by Donald Ross, is the soul of the course.

-• Par 72, yardage 6,721.
+PricedPar 72, yardage 6,721.
 One of the finest, best-respected championship links in Scotland, Nairn is capable of testing the most gifted of players.
 It has hosted a number of high-profile national tournaments including the Scottish Amateur Championships and the Walker Cup in 1999.
 Nairn boasts fast, hard-to-read greens and thick links gorse which conspire to provide you with one of the toughest challenges you're ever likely to face.
 Founded in 1887, the course has been extended and modified by Old Tom Morris, James Braid and Archie Simpson.
 Incidentally, the town of Nairn is a wonderful base for golfers with great hotels, bars and restaurants.

 Maximum handicap: 24 men, 30 women.